ardeora-cmu/lab7-rest-programming/README.md

 1. Create a new project in IntelliJ named RESTServicePrj.
 This will be a Java Jakarta EE project.
 The Project template will be "REST Service".
 We are using
 TomEE and a recent Java SDK.
 Select Java and Maven.

-2. Be sure to select Jakarta EE 9 in the version drop down box.
+2. Be sure to select a recent version of Jakarta EE in the version drop down box.

 3. Select three dependencies: Context and Dependency Injection (CDI), RESTFul Web Services (JAX-RS), and Servlet.